jcheek34821/Express-Video-Chopper/README.md

 video specifically designed for baseball usage in order to complete a full condensed version of a full 9 inning game.

 When the program starts you will be prompted to select an mp4 file as well as a directory to save the final video in.
 The program will pause once you save to prevent any accidental key bindings to fire when using other programs or are in other windows.
+Below are the key bindings for this script.

 Pause               =	'p'<br>